speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-11-20-[OS] Virtual Memory.md

 ## Performance of Demand Paging (When page fault occurs)

+normal page fault

+cold faults

 - Stages in Demand Paging (worse case)

-1. Trap to the operating system
+1. Trap to the operating system (interrupt)
-2. Save the user registers and process state (context switch)
+2. Save the user registers and process state (context switch) - handler가기 전에 이전 상태를 save
-3. Determine that the interrupt was a page fault
+3. Determine that the interrupt was a page fault (interrupt 종류가 머임?)
-4. Check that the page reference was legal and determine the location of the page on the disk
+4. Check that the page reference was legal and determine the location of the page on the disk (legal함?)
-5. Issue a read from the disk to a free frame:
+5. Issue a read from the disk to a free frame: (읽어서 copy하라고 disk에게 요구)
    1. Wait in a queue for this device until the read request is serviced
-   2. Wait for the device seek and/or latency time
+   2. Wait for the device seek and/or latency time (HDD라서 필요한 부분)
    3. Begin the transfer of the page to a free frame
 6. While waiting, allocate the CPU to other process
-7. Receive an interrupt from the disk I/O subsystem (I/O completed)
+7. Receive an interrupt from the disk I/O subsystem (**I/O completed**)
 8. Save the registers and process state for the other process (context switch)
 9. Determine that the interrupt was from the disk
-10. Correct the page table and other tables to show page is now in memory
+10. Correct the page table and other tables to show page is now in memory (v -> i)
 11. Wait for the CPU to be allocated to this process again
-    - Job becomes ready, wait CPU to restart instruction
+    - Job becomes **ready**, wait CPU to restart instruction
-12. Restore the user registers, process state, and new page table, (context switch) and then resume the interrupted instruction
+12. **Restore** the user registers, process state, and new page table, (context switch) and then **resume** the interrupted instruction